Sid200/blog/_posts/2019-04-10-the-essence-of-lambdas-in-c.md

 The <code>this</code> pointer for the lambda is the address 0x08.

 Lines 10 to 14 get the set up of the functor done.
 The address of the functor's <code>this</code> is at 0x24.
-Also notice that this involves a call to the functor's constructor as well...
+Also, notice that this involves a call to the functor's constructor as well...

 > Do note that the assembly code is unoptimized, I didn't wanna change anything and show you whatever was there...
 For example, it loads stuff into registers without any reason instead of moving them...